informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

 ### TendermintConsensusParams

-Under the `TendermintConsensusParams` we have parameters similar to Tendermint `ConsensusState` expect the root as described above, which should come from the execution layer.
+Under the `TendermintConsensusParams` we have parameters similar to Tendermint `ConsensusState` except the root as described above, which should come from the execution layer.
 Particularly we care about the `next_validators_hash` by capturing the hash of the upcoming validators set to detect potential DA forks.
 It ensures smooth DA consensus transitions and validates the Celestia core